 Sample to answer systems can definitely also play a key role in a full molecular laboratory, handling rush ‘STAT’ specimens or extending testing hours round the clock.

-But what happens if you take away the “eyes, experience, and judgment of an experienced clinical laboratory scientist”?
+But what happens if you take away the “eyes, experience, and judgement of an experienced clinical laboratory scientist”?
 This is the question asked by the writer of the MLO piece and it can only be answered by proven improvements in sample to answer technology.

 So, while it’s inevitable that the popularity of sample to answer platforms will continue to grow, it’s certainly wise to remember the value of skilled lab technicians.